 There will be tree nut entries from all over the State as well as educational material on nut tree growing, grafting, and cultivation featured at the State Fair.
 You can bring nuts for entry to the 2015 State Fair to the Spring meeting at the Kingwood Center in Mansfield, Ohio.

-Volunteers get free parking and admission to the fair.
+Volunteers get free parking, a free lunch and free admission to the fair.

 It's a three-day outdoor agricultural trade show featuring a little bit of something for everyone.
 There are commercial